 Burr Nursery, 1968 Burr Nursery four-page reprint from the April 1968 "Connecticut Industry" magazine.
 While lacking concrete information such as where the business was located and number of employees, still the pictures and history make it interesting.
 Burr Nursery was in the North End of Manchester, and had "plantations" for growing trees in other towns in Connecticut.

-Catalogue of the Engraved and Lithographed Work of John Cheney and Seth Cheney This is on Google books, published in 1891.
-It includes listings of their works, names of their portrait subjects, and books with their illustrations.
-The original catalogue is at Harvard.
+Catalogue of the Engraved and Lithographed Work of John Cheney and Seth Cheney On Google books, scanned from the original catalogue at Harvard.
+The book was published in 1891 and includes listings of their works and the books with their illustrations, as well as names of their portrait subjects.

 "An Industrial Experiment in South Manchester" An article about the Cheney silk manufacturing enterprise, published in the November 1872 Harper's magazine.
 It describes the manufacture of silk products in the Cheney mills, as well as the Cheneys' interest in workers' health, working conditions and housing, and the schools and entertainment opportunities they provided, in contrast to conditions found in other industrial enterprises of the era.